dstroot/express-loggly/README.md

 express-loggly
 ===================

 Express middleware to send JSON formatted logs to Loggly from an Express application.
-It depends on [node-loggly](https://github.com/nodejitsu/node-loggly) by nodejitsu.
+It uses [node-loggly](https://github.com/nodejitsu/node-loggly) by nodejitsu.

 ##Install